SEO

 Power of Internal Linking

 Internal linking is the glue of a topic cluster SEO strategy.
 It’s about creating meaningful connections between your pillar and cluster pages.
 Each cluster page links to the pillar with descriptive anchor text – “Discover virtual event essentials” beats a generic “click here.”
-The pillar links to every cluster page, forming a hub-and-spoke model.
+The pillar links to every cluster page, forming a SEO silos and content organization structure.
 This setup helps search engines crawl your site efficiently and boosts page authority.
 For users, it’s a guided path, keeping them engaged.
 Smart internal linking encourages deeper exploration, nudging visitors toward booking your services or making a purchase.
+When done with intention, content cluster SEO optimization strengthens your site’s overall structure, giving both search engines and people a clear reason to stick around.

 pillar and cluster content